cobaltwebtech/cobalt-prod-site/README.md

-> **Update** Cobalt is now built with Gatsby V5, this include many performance update
+> **Update** Cobalt is now built with Gatsby V5, this includes many performance updates.

 ---